Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

-\figurename~\ref{figure:cpu slowdown} shows slowdown percentages for benchmarks across our three suites for an in-order core on the left and \ac{OOO} core on the right.
-As shown, NAS benchmarks are negligibly affected by the increased latency.
-Rodinia benchmarks have an average slowdown of 15\% with in-order cores and 13\% for \ac{OOO} cores.
-However, a single benchmark (NW) has a slowdown of approximately 76\% for in-order cores.
-The largest slowdown for the rest of Rodinia benchmarks across in-order and \ac{OOO} cores is 12\%.
-Finally, PARSEC benchmarks are impacted the most, but the average slowdown remains below 25\% except for large inputs using \ac{OOO} cores. \ac{OOO} cores typically tolerate memory access latency better, but they also produce more memory accesses per unit of time compared to in-order cores.
+\figurename~\ref{figure:cpu slowdown} shows slowdown percentages for benchmarks across our three suites for an in-order core on the left and an \ac{OOO} core on the right.
+As shown, NAS benchmarks are negligibly affected by the increased latency from photonics.
+Rodinia benchmarks have an average slowdown of 16\% for both in-order and \ac{OOO} cores.
+Benchmark NW shows the largest slowdown of approximately 79\% for in-order cores and 55\% for \ac{OOO} cores.
+For Parsec benchmarks with large inputs, the average slowdown is 23\% for in-order cores and 41\% for \ac{OOO} cores.
+However, for medium inputs, those slowdowns drop to 13\% and 24\%, respectively, because with medium inputs more benchmarks have a working set that fits in the \ac{LLC}.
+The overall average slowdown for Parsec across input sizes is 16\% for in-order cores and 27\% for \ac{OOO} cores.
+Across all benchmarks of the three suites and input sizes, the average slowdown with in-order cores is 15\% and with \ac{OOO} cores 22\%.
+These slowdowns are considerably less than the slowdowns quoted in past work for full-system disaggregation (Section~\ref{section:related work}).

+\figurename~\ref{figure:cache graphs} illustrates that the performance penalty correlates with the \ac{LLC} miss rate.
+In fact, for Parsec with large inputs, the Pearson product-moment correlation coefficient is 0.89, while for Rodinia 0.76.
+For all Parsec benchmarks with small, medium, and large inputs, the coefficient is 0.822.
+While not shown, \ac{OOO} cores show a similar behavior partly because they do not substantially change the \ac{LLC} access patterns or working set sizes.
+In fact, for Rodinia with \ac{OOO} cores, the correlation factor is 0.93, while for Parsec 0.75.
+All these coefficients indicate a strong correlation.
+In addition to \ac{LLC} miss rate, the ratio of memory accesses to non-memory instructions is a key factor to an application's slowdown; \ac{OOO} cores de-emphasize this parameter slightly and stress the \ac{LLC} miss rate more, as mentioned above.

+Furthermore, we notice that the cycles the \ac{LLC} spends in a miss increase by 50\% to 150\% across benchmarks for in-order and \ac{OOO} cores.
+We further confirm the importance of \ac{LLC} miss rates to performance by observing that streamcluster with small and medium inputs has an \ac{LLC} miss rate of less than 0.5\% and a negligible slowdown.
+However, streamcluster with large inputs has a working set that does not fit in the \ac{LLC}, causing an \ac{LLC} miss rate of over 60\% and thus a slowdown of about 57\%.